 Mathematical Learning Objectives:

-Be able to describe the graphical behavior transformed from the parent exponential function y=a*(b)x-h+k through use of arithmetic, intercepts, and table of values.
+Determine the graphical behavior from varying parameters a, h, k and b of the exponential form y=a*(b)x-h+k

 Identify domain, range, asymptotes and intercepts of exponential functions.

-Understand that simplifying exponential expressions can describe multiple graphical behaviors.
+Understand the transformation of an exponential parent function when varying multiple parameters.

 Language Objective:

 Students will be engaged in this lesson activity which will allow students to explore and view multiple representations of exponential forms of functions and reason quantitatively to explain the graphical behaviors observed.
-Students will be focused on describing the behaviors of the graph by identifying the domain, range, and intercepts of exponential functions and observe how the behaviors differ when parameters are changed.
+Students will be focused on describing the behaviors of the graph when varying parameters, identifying the domain, range, and intercepts of exponential functions and observe how the behaviors differs when multiple parameters are changed.
 Students will have an opportunity to relate graphical behaviors to equivalent forms of exponential equations and see how this compares to arithmetic procedures.

 Essential Question:

-Can you describe the graphical behaviors of exponential functions?
+What is the graphical behavior when varying parameters of an exponential function?

 Common Core State Mathematics Standards: